petraduriancikova/30DayMapChallenge/README.md

 ```
 ![](maps/01_points.png)
 ## Day 2: Lines
 When thinking of lines, the biking routes in Brno, Czechia (where I partly live now) came to my mind immediately.
 You can find the open data for the "Bike to work" event [here](https://data.brno.cz/datasets/mestobrno::dopravn%C3%AD-intenzity-cyklist%C5%AF-do-pr%C3%A1ce-na-kole-traffic-intensity-of-cyclists-of-bike-to-work-event/explore?location=49.164481%2C16.640643%2C9.62) in a variety of formats.
-There even more awesome datasets at https://datahub.brno.cz/.
+There are even more awesome datasets at https://datahub.brno.cz/.
 The Carto Dark Matter basemap was pulled to QGIS by the [MapTiler plugin](https://plugins.qgis.org/plugins/qgis-maptiler-plugin/).

 ![](maps/02_lines.png)
 ## Day 3: Polygons